FAA Section 927 Waiver Process For Unmanned Aircraft Systems

 | Other Safety Considerations | The Section 927 waiver process would contribute to a better safety outcome, such as when an operator needs a significant amount of lead time to prepare after receiving authority to operate. |

-- The reasons why granting the waiver would not adversely affect safety or how it provides a level of safety equal to the rule from which you seek relief.
+- why the operation would not adversely affect safety, or how it provides an equivalent level of safety

 - Concept of Operations